 Simple Pulled Pork With Potato Wedges

-- 1.6kg (3lb 8oz) Shoulder of pork (remove the rind /skin if you wish)
+- 1.6kg pork shoulder (skin removed if you wish)

-- 2 tbsp dark brown sugar
+- 2 tablespoons dark brown sugar

 - 2 large sweet potatoes, cut into wedges

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-Preheat your oven to 220°C (fan 200°C), Gas Mark 7.
+Preheat the oven to 220°C, 200°C Fan, Gas Mark 7.
 Line a roasting tin with foil, large enough to cover the pork later.
 Remove the string, unroll the pork.

 In a small bowl mix together the rub ingredients and spread generously over the pork.
 Re-roll the pork (there is no need to retie the string).